 “Dust if you must” is a 16-line beauty with four quatrains.
 Each stanza follows a rhyming scheme of AABB.

 The first four words of the poem are ‘refrains’.
 They repeat themselves at the beginning of each stanza.

-Each line in the poem has different number of feet.
-So, we can call it a rhyming poem with common meter.
+Each line in the poem has a different number of feet.
+So, we can call it a rhyming poem with the common meter.

 To read more famous poems by the finest writers ever, click here.